Assessing Your Home

 Whether you're new to the idea of energy improvement in the home, or looking to commit to the next steps of major energy renovation, the Home Energy Guide has helpful tips to guide you on your way.

-There are many occasions in which professional knowledge about the energy efficiency of your home can be very useful –when replacing major heating or ventilation equipment; installing new doors, windows, or siding; planning a home remodel; correcting complex issues like moisture or leakage in the home; or buying and selling a property.
-We recommend a home energy assessment, or energy audit, which will help to identify opportunities and options for energy improvement.
-The resources in this section can help guide you on the journey of energy assessment and energy improvements.
+There are many occasions in which professional knowledge about the energy efficiency of your home can be very useful –when replacing major heating or ventilation equipment; installing new doors, windows, or siding; planning a home remodel; correcting complex issues like moisture or leakage in the home; or buying and selling a There are many occasions in which knowledge about the energy efficiency of your home can be very useful:

 Explore the interactive house below to see how you can save energy in your home.